WorldHealthOrganization/godata-dhis2-interop-app/README.md

 You can learn more about the runtime in the [DHIS2 Application Runtime Documentation](https://runtime.dhis2.nu/).

 To learn React, check out the [React documentation](https://reactjs.org/).

+## Feedback and contact

+For any questions or feedabck, please contact godata@who.int or post on the Go.Data Community of Practice here: https://community-godata.who.int/